awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-status.md

 When the core device receives a deployment from the AWS Cloud When the status of any component on the core device becomes `BROKEN` At a [regular interval that you can configure](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-fss), which defaults to 24 hours
+For AWS IoT Greengrass Core v2\.7\.0, the core device sends status updates when local deployment and cloud deployment occurs

 **Topics**
 + [Check health of a core device](#check-core-device-health-status)